Welcome to the Future of Business Communication

 Learning Objectives

-• Recognize the two sides of meaning and interpretation
+- Recognize the two sides of written meaning: informational and emotional

 Learning Objectives